Izheil/Quantum-Nox-Firefox-Dark-Full-Theme/README.md

   If you only want to use a dark theme but you aren't interested on using multirow tabs, or want to keep all the context menu options when right clicking on tabs/the web area (such as "Send image..." or "Send tab to device"), use this one.
 Apart from the basic Firefox UI theming, you can also theme a few other optional things (they require some editing of userchrome.css, or copying addons.css into the chrome folder):
 	<ul>
 	  <li>Styling for unloaded and unread tab titles.</li>
-	  <li>Can change the tab line color to Windows current theme color (You have to change the commented line that is described in line 19 inside userChrome.css).</li>
+	  <li>Can change the tab line color to Windows current theme color (You have to change the commented line that is described in line 19 inside <code>userChrome.css</code>).</li>
-	  <li>Can change the background image of your lightweight theme to one of your choice on userChrome.css (You have to be using a lightweight theme instead of the default dark theme of Firefox).</li>
+	  <li>Can change the background image of your lightweight theme to one of your choice on <code>userChrome.css</code> (You have to be using a lightweight theme instead of the default dark theme of Firefox).</li>
-	  <li>Can change the default text color of input boxes for those using a dark OS theme that affects the background of these (You have to change the commented line that is described on line 15 inside usercontent.css to use it)</li>
+	  <li>Can change the default text color of input boxes for those using a dark OS theme that affects the background of these (You have to change the commented line that is described on line 15 inside <code>usercontent.css</code> to use it)</li>
-	  <li>Can set an image as background for the home page (You have to change the commented line that is described in line 19 inside userContent.css).<br />
+	  <li>Can set an image as background for the home page (You have to change the commented line that is described in line 19 inside <code>userContent.css</code>).<br />
 <img src="https://i.imgur.com/IxMK0t5.png"></li>
 	  <li>Change the theme of either of <a href="https://addons.mozilla.org/es/firefox/addon/ublock-origin/">Ublock Origin</a>, <a href="https://addons.mozilla.org/es/firefox/addon/video-downloadhelper/">Video Download Helper</a>, <a href="https://addons.mozilla.org/es/firefox/addon/flash-video-downloader/">Flash Video Downloader</a>, <a href="https://addons.mozilla.org/es/firefox/addon/tab-session-manager/">Tab session manager</a>, <a href="https://addons.mozilla.org/es/firefox/addon/undo-closed-tabs-revived/">Undo closed tabs button</a>, <a href="https://addons.mozilla.org/es/firefox/addon/s3download-statusbar/">Download Manager (S3)</a>, <a href="https://addons.mozilla.org/es/firefox/addon/privacy-badger17/">Privacy badger</a>, <a href="https://addons.mozilla.org/es/firefox/addon/noscript/">Noscript</a>, <a href="https://addons.mozilla.org/en-US/firefox/addon/window-resize/">Window resize</a> or <a href="https://addons.mozilla.org/es/firefox/addon/s3google-translator/">S3 Translator</a> extensions to a dark version.
 You have to update the UUIDs of the extensions inside "addons.css" for this. <br /><img src="https://i.imgur.com/m7TGyqz.png" title="Dark addons" /></li>
 	</ul>
-  <li><b>Theme features</b>: In this one you will find a userchrome (with the exception of multiple row tabs, which can be found in the file <b>MultiRowTabLiteforFx.uc.js</b>)with ONLY the features part of the theme.
+  <li><b>Theme features</b>: In this one you will find a userchrome (with the exception of multiple row tabs, which can be found in the file <b><code>MultiRowTabLiteforFx.uc.js</code></b>)with ONLY the features part of the theme.
 These features are the following:
 	<ul>
 	  <li>Multiple row tabs.</li>
 	  <li>Multiple row bookmarks toolbar (2 usable rows by default, but it is NOT enabled by default.
 You can add more rows editing userchrome).</li>